kamranasad7/react-reactive-storage/README.md

 ### Usage
 The usage is similar to `useState` from React with an
 ```
-   import { useLsState } from "reactive-localstorage";
+   import { useLsState } from "react-reactive-storage";

    const [user, setUser] = useLsState<{name: string, age: number}>('user', {name: 'asad', age: 2});
 ```